 The next step, of course, is asking your child if he has any ideas for a resolution of his own.
 Encourage him by challenging the rest of the family to come up with similar resolutions.
 For example, if your child wants to improve his reading skills, invite everyone else to come up with one reading-related resolution.
 You can even put your child in charge of collecting each family member's resolution and making a poster chart of them.
 Promote one of these for a happy, healthy, learning-filled year:

 I resolve to . . .

-- Move my body!
-Exercise is important for a healthy heart and brain, so spend time each afternoon working up a sweat.
+- Move my body.
+Exercise is important for a healthy heart and brain, so make sure your child spends time each afternoon working up a sweat.
 Even if your child isn't involved in organized sports, you can still feel the burn with a daily walk together or a fun game (think Dance Dance Revolution).

 Photo Credit: LanaDjuric/iStockphoto